-During my trip on which I followed the footsteps of Vincent van Gogh, I went to Belgium, as well.
-I visited places related to his life and work in Antwerp and Borinage.
-I haven’t visited any locations related to him in Brussels.
-But, if you would like to do that, check the link here for more info about them.
+While following in the footsteps of Van Gogh in Belgium, I visited places related to his life and work in Antwerp and the Borinage region.
+I haven’t seen any locations linked to him in Brussels.
+But, if you would like to do that, check out the link here, for more info about them.

 Van Gogh in Borinage

-Mons is a lovely and picturesque historic Belgian town, located in the French-speaking region of Wallonia.
-It has a beautiful Gothic town hall, monumental Medieval church of St. Waltrude and the only Baroque belfry in Belgium.
+Mons is a charming and picturesque historic Belgian town, located in the French-speaking region of Wallonia.
+It has a beautiful Gothic town hall, the monumental medieval church of St. Waltrude and the only Baroque belfry in Belgium.

-And although I could easily spend a few days by exploring Mons, I wanted to visit the Borinage region, where Vincent lived for a bit less than two years.
-Accompanied by Manon from the local tourist office, we’ve taken a bus and went to meet Filip, a local guide in Borinage and the Van Gogh expert.
+And although I could easily spend a few days wandering around and exploring Mons, I wanted to visit the Borinage region, where Vincent lived for a bit less than two years.
+Accompanied by Manon from the local tourist office, we took a bus, and went to meet Filip, a local guide in Borinage and the Van Gogh expert.

-*TIP: If you would like to learn more about Van Gogh’s time in Borinage, take a look at Filip’s blog on a link here.
-It’s a great source of information about this Belgian region.
-I enjoyed in Filip’s tour and his explanation, and would highly recommend him as a guide to anyone visiting Borinage.
+⤷ TIP: If you would like to learn more about Van Gogh’s time in Borinage, take a look at Filip’s blog on a link here.
+It’s a great source of information about this region of Belgium.
+I enjoyed Filip’s tour and his explanation, and would highly recommend him as a guide to anyone visiting Borinage.
 You can contact him through the link here.

 Filip took us on a walk around the area and showed us some of the remains of a coal mining tradition there.
-While wandering around, we listened to recordings of Vincent’s letters in which he mentioned some of the places we’ve seen, like the house in Petit-Wasmes where he lived or a local protestant church.
+While wandering around, we listened to recordings of Vincent’s letters.
+In them, he mentioned some of the places we’ve seen, like the house in Petit-Wasmes where he lived, or a local protestant church.

-I’m used to think about Van Gogh as a painter, so it was quite interesting to discover his deeply religious side.
+I’m so used to think about Van Gogh as a painter.
+But, it was quite interesting to discover his deeply religious side, too.
 He was so determined to make the life of those miners at least a bit easier.
-He was also so passionate about explaining the stories from the Bible to them.
-However, in almost every single letter we’ve listened to, he’s mentioning art, painters he knew and details he has noticed during some of his walks.
-His letters from Borinage, are witnessing so well, how he’s starting to be more and more interested in creating art while in Borinage.
+Van Gogh was also so passionate about explaining the stories from the Bible to them.
+However, in almost every single letter we’ve listened to, he’s mentioning art, painters he knew and details he noticed during some of his walks.
+His letters from Borinage, are witnessing so well, how he’s starting to be more and more interested in creating art himself during that time.

 Marcasse coal mine in Wasmes

 Borinage is such a striking region.
-At one hand, the nature is so serene, and in such a contrast with a dark artificial hills made of the coal mining waste.
+Its nature is so serene but in a massive a contrast with dark artificial hills made of the coal mining waste.

 When we came closer to Marcasse coal mine, I’ve realised all the suffering of those people once working there.
-At a very entrance, there are names of people who died in a mine.
-We’ve listened to Vincent’s description of getting inside that mine and going to the depth of around 700 metres.
+The names of people died in that mine are listed at its entrance.
+We listened to Vincent’s description of getting inside that mine and going to the depth of around 700 metres.

-Religion was so crucial to Vincent while he was in Borinage, it’s hard to believe that just a few years later, in 1881 in Etten-Leur he’s not interested in it at all anymore…
+Religion was such an essential part of Vincent’s life while he was living in Borinage.
+It’s hard to believe that just a few years later, in 1881 in Etten-Leur, he wasn’t interested in it at all anymore.

-After spending a night in a gorgeous Van der Valk Congres Hotel in Mons, I’ve met with Manon again.
-We’ve met our guide for a day and went to the Artotheque.
+Next morning, after spending a night in a gorgeous Van der Valk Congres Hotel in Mons, I’ve met with Manon again.
+We joined our guide for a day and went to the lovely local museum, Artotheque.

-It’s a place where one important thing related to Van Gogh is kept – one of the rare existing drawings he made while in Borinage.
+It’s a place where a significant thing related to Van Gogh in Belgium is kept – one of the rare existing drawings he made while in Borinage.
 While standing there at a museum depot, surrounded by all those beautiful paintings, I felt so nerdy and excited.
 But, also so grateful to be allowed to get there.

-On that drawing, Vincent has depicted two peasant men working at a field.
+On that drawing, Vincent depicted two peasants working on a field.
 It’s an image so typical for his early career.
-However, one detail I especially liked were their shoes.
-They are wearing regular shoes from the region.
-The same how on his Dutch paintings with peasants, they’re wearing wooden shoes.
-It was just another proof to me, he’s always drawing and painting after the reality.
+However, one detail I noticed and especially liked were their shoes.
+These men were wearing specific shoes from the Borinage region.
+The same how, on his Dutch paintings, peasants are always wearing wooden shoes, so common fro the Netherlands.

 List of locations related to Van Gogh in Borinage:

-Vincent van Gogh moved to Antwerp in November 1885 and has spent two months there.
-In an attempt to improve his painting skills, he joined the Art Academy and started attending art lessons there.
+Vincent van Gogh moved to Antwerp in November 1885 and has lived during the next two months there.
+In an attempt to improve his painting skills, he joined the Art Academy and started attending art lessons.
 Although he spent only two months in Antwerp, that time was definitely important to Vincent, because it was the only formal art education he has got during his lifetime.

-During his time in Antwerp, he visited museums and churches that had collections of some famous Flemish Baroque masters.
-He was utterly amazed at a way Peter Paul Rubens was capturing the light on his paintings.
+During his time in Antwerp, he visited museums and churches that had collections of work by some famous Flemish Baroque masters.
+He was utterly amazed by the way Peter Paul Rubens was capturing the light on his paintings.
 That was also his way of learning during that time.

-To learn more about Vincent’s time in Antwerp, I’ve looked for some places related to him there.
-I’ve found a house in which he was living in (there is still a sign on it marking that Van Gogh used to live there).
+To learn more about Vincent’s time there, I looked for some places linked to Van Gogh in Antwerp.
+I’ve found a house in which he lived.
+There is still a sign on it marking that Van Gogh used to live there.
 I’ve also found the old building in which the Art Academy used to be.

-*TIP: If you’re going to explore Antwerp and will be looking for places related to Van Gogh, I would advise you to get the Antwerp City Card.
-I’ve got a 24-hours one, and it was handy to have it for public transport and free entrance to some museums and churches (like Antwerp Cathedral, for example).
+⤷ TIP: If you’re going to explore Antwerp during your search for places related to Van Gogh in Belgium, get Antwerp City Card.
+I’ve got a 24-hours one, and it was so handy to use it for public transport and free entrance to some museums and churches (like Antwerp Cathedral, for example).

-During my time in that Belgian town, I wanted to understand what kind of art he was surrounded by in Antwerp.
-And what kind of paintings were potentially influential on him.
-That’s why I visited some of the churches he’s mentioning in his letters to see the paintings there (especially some created by Rubens).
+During my time in that Belgian town, I wanted to understand what kind of art Van Gogh was surrounded with while in Antwerp.
+And which paintings could potentially influence him.
+That’s why I visited some churches he mentioned in his letters.
+Especially some that are home to paintings created by P. P. Rubens.

-After exploring Antwerp and learning about Van Gogh’s life there, I think I also understood why he has left it so soon.
-Although he was admiring those old baroque masters, that art was just too traditional for him.
+After exploring Antwerp and learning about Van Gogh’s life there, I think I also understood why he left it so soon.
+Although he was admiring those old Baroque masters, that art was just too traditional for him.
 There was no emotion in it he was looking for.
-And on top of that, at the art academy, he was looking so forward to attend, they were learning how to draw in such a traditional way, he felt he was losing his time on it.
+And on a top of that, at the Art Academy, he was looking so forward to attend, they were learning how to draw in such a conventional way.
+Van Gogh started to feel he was losing his time on it.
 He wanted something new, something challenging.
 He wanted the Avant-garde.

 List of locations related to Van Gogh’s life in Antwerp

-# – House where he lived, address: Lange Beeldekensstraat 224, Antwerp
+- House where Van Gogh lived in Antwerp, address: Lange Beeldekensstraat 224, Antwerp

-Van Gogh’s time in Belgium is not so well known, but, it was definitely vital for his development as a painter.
+Van Gogh’s time in Belgium was definitely crucial for his development as an artist.
 And although he didn’t arrive as a painter to Borinage, he definitely left it with an idea of becoming one.